tinned-software/PHP-libphono/README.md

 ## Requirements

-1) PHP cooresponding to the version listed in this project's `composer.json`,
+1) PHP corresponding to the version listed in this project's `composer.json`,
 2) PHP modules for MySQL or SQLite3 (to provide access to data),
 3) and composer `require` in your composer.json
 ```json